If you've been consistent with your content, and yet, your audience isn't buying from you, this post is for you...

 All the while, keep consistent with your content…

 Your authentic, consistent, relevant content builds you an audience of true fans which then gives you the opportunity to share your offerings with them.
-Without that trust, they won’t even look at your offerings.
+Without their trust, they won’t even look at your offerings.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.